josh-collinsworth/joco-sveltekit/src/lib/content/posts/goodbye-griff.md

 ---

 Griff loved _our_ kid especially.
-The first day Griff met our newborn, he leaned as far as he could off the edge of the bed to get a look at the basinet, filled with loving curiosity at this tiny new human who had found his way into our lives.
+The first day Griff met our newborn son, he leaned as far as he could off the edge of the bed to get a look at the basinet, filled with loving curiosity at this tiny new human who had found its way into our lives.
 My wife and I had been afraid of how Griff might react, but it was for nothing; the two were close buddies from that moment on.

 <img alt="Griff, giving our young, smiling son a happy lick on the face" src="/images/post_images/griff/griff-lick.jpg" loading="lazy" />